Noctorum: Geography

 Noctorum is in the northern part of the Wirral Peninsula, approximately 4.5 km south-south-east of the Irish Sea at Leasowe, 6.5 km east-north-east of the Dee Estuary at Caldy and 4 km west of the River Mersey at Tranmere.
 Noctorum is situated on the western side of the Bidston to Storeton ridge, with the area at an elevation of between 10-60 m above sea level.

 Governance

 Noctorum is within the parliamentary constituency of Birkenhead.
 The current Member of Parliament is Mick Whitley, a Labour representative.
 He has been the MP since 2019.

 At local government level, Noctorum is incorporated into the Claughton Ward of the Metropolitan Borough of Wirral, in the metropolitan county of Merseyside.
 It is represented on Wirral Metropolitan Borough Council by three councillors.
-The most recent local elections took place on 6 May 2021.

 Landmarks

 Noctorum Lane is the site of the Grade II listed buildings Mere Hall and Rathmore.
 Both large houses were designed by Edmund Kirby and built in the 1880s.